 NOTE: A copy of the "Long-Term Personal Care Services (LT-PCS) Log", along with instructions for using and completing this form, can be found in Appendix D.

 LDH or its designee may request copies of these records and, at its discretion, may also request additional records from the provider.
-Records should be made available to the requestor in accordance with LDH policy and within the time specified.
+Records should be made available to the requestor in accordance with LDH policy.